code-tour-ai/codetour_ai/README.md

 **Made with ❤️ for the developer community.**

 *Transform onboarding from weeks to hours.
-Try CodeTour AI today!* 🚀
+Try Tour de Code AI today!* 🚀